alterlife/alterlife.org/_posts/2020-07-27-typeorm-rest-scaffold.md

 author: jj
 ---

 A nodejs library built on top of expressjs.
-It generates an expressjs handler function that can find or create a model in response to a GET or POST request.
+It generates an expressjs handler function that can find or create a row in a table through TypeORM in response to a GET or POST request.
 It's a quick way to get an express rest endpoint that directly matches a model without writing much code.

 <!-- more -->